 It is the perfect way for her to end her degree at EIT | Te Pūkenga.

 “I've absolutely loved it.
 I think that the bachelor's degree has far exceeded my expectations.
 It's been an ideal balance of theory and practical education.
-And the intimate class sizes has just been the perfect opportunity for conversation, feedback, questioning.”
+And the intimate class sizes have just been the perfect opportunity for conversation, feedback, questioning.”

 “The lecturers have been incredibly enthusiastic about their fields of study, and their deep knowledge of the wine industry has made the learning experience truly captivating.
 It's been a wonderful journey, and as it nears its end, it's bittersweet.
 On the one hand, I'm eagerly looking forward to entering the industry and putting my skills into practice.
 On the other hand, I've thoroughly enjoyed my time at EIT and will undoubtedly miss it.”